Paul has been passionate about playing, recording, and listening to music for over 35 years. Born in the U.K., he now lives in Florida.

 I explain my choices in detail below.

 For those seeking high fidelity audio anywhere around their home, Definitive Technology are a reliable choice.
-These Definitive Technology AW6500 speakers are cleverly designed and exceptionally well constructed.
+These Definitive Technology AW5500 speakers are cleverly designed and exceptionally well constructed.
+I've used AW speakers for years.

 - Projecting the sound, especially the bass, can be a real problem outdoors, but these speakers use high excursion active drivers pressure-coupled to racetrack-shaped Low-Bass Radiators to deliver an awesome amount of depth.

-- I've had these speakers for over two years and the water-tight seal has not been compromised in any way.
+- I've used AW speakers for over two years and the water-tight seal has not been compromised in any way.
 That's pretty good considering that they're placed in a position which gives them full exposure to the elements.

 - I like it that the galvanized steel brackets have been designed so that you can rotate the speakers a full 360 degrees.